In this article, I will discuss Covid-19, Disney, and the future of larger events.

 I do not have specialized medical training, but as an outsider, I’m baffled by how big-box stores, in particular, keep Covid-19 at bay.
 Each day hundreds of people stream in and out of these stores.

 Policies and Procedures

 From my experience, procedures and policies are created from two sectors: business and government.
-Government policies and regulations could be argued to have a political agenda and sometimes self-serving.
-Depending on the policy, it can take weeks, months, if not years to implement, so community leaders turn to major businesses to establish guidelines.
+Government policies and regulations could be argued to have a political agenda and are sometimes self-serving.
+Depending on the policy, it can take weeks, months, or years to implement, so community leaders turn to major businesses to establish guidelines.

 The government officials make rash decisions based on “expert” advice.
 This alone amazes me, ” that every politician has communicated with the leading expert on everything before making a decision,” said in a sarcastic voice.

 I have always felt that if professional sports could get past its money issues and put forth a Covid-19 protocol, it would help local venues produce a community event.

 Let us turn to the restaurant industry, for example.
 Only days after restaurant in-store dining shuts down, restaurants don’t miss a beat and turn to TV, radio, and social media showing how the restaurant has stepped up their cleaning, employees wearing masks, and social distancing much more.
 If I’m a small local restaurant owner, I now see how it is done and adopt these policies to keep my business afloat.